darkforest-archon/df-snarker/README.md

 # df-snarker

-Hi there! :wave: this is the [Dark Forest v6 Round 3](https://zkga.me) Remote Snarking Plug-in Server.
+Hi there! :wave: this is the [Dark Forest dfdao Round](https://game.dfdao.xyz/play) Remote Snarking Plug-in Server.

-This server should be used in conjunction with https://github.com/darkforest-eth/plugins/blob/master/content/productivity/remote-snarker/plugin.js
+This server should be used in conjunction with `plugin.js`

 ## Getting Started